 It’s common for users to wrap their cords around obstacles or even trip over them accidentally.
 If the cord is pulled while the tool is in use, it can disconnect the power.

-While this is inconvenient with any tool, it can be a serious problem when using a corded pole saw or chainsaw since the disconnected power will immediately stop the saw – and potentially cause it to bind in the wood being cut.
+While this is inconvenient with any tool, it can be a severe problem when using a corded pole saw or chainsaw since the disconnected power will immediately stop the saw – and potentially cause it to bind in the wood being cut.

-Battery Powered Lawnmower
+1) Battery Lawnmower

 You may be surprised that a cordless lawnmower appears on our list of essentials.
 Still, there are excellent reasons for most homes to have one.